Merna-Medhat/Credit-Risk-Modeling-Loan-Default-Prediction-using-Machine-Learning/README.md

 The project follows a structured credit modelling workflow, covering data exploration, feature preparation, train/test splitting, preprocessing, model development, performance evaluation, model comparison, threshold optimization, feature explainability, hyperparameter tuning, and final model assessment.

+## Dataset

+The project uses a credit risk dataset containing borrower and loan-related characteristics, with a binary target variable representing loan default status.

+The dataset includes numerical, ordinal, and categorical features describing different aspects of the borrower's financial and credit profile.

+The data was explored and prepared before being used for machine learning model development.

 ## Business Objective

 The model is designed to support **data-driven credit risk assessment** by identifying borrowers with a higher probability of default.
 Such predictive models can support credit decision-making, risk segmentation, and more consistent assessment of borrower creditworthiness.